core-wg/comi/draft-ietf-core-comi.md

 #### GET Examples {#get-example}

-Using for example the current-datetime leaf from {{ietf-system}}, a request is sent to retrieve the value of system-state/clock/current-datetime specified in container system-state.
+Using for example the current-datetime leaf from {{ietf-system}}, a request is sent to retrieve the value of 'system-state/clock/current-datetime' specified in container system-state.
-The SID of system-state/clock/current-datetime is 1723, encoded in octal 3273, yields two 6 bit decimal numbers 32 and 73, encoded in base64, (according to table 2 of {{RFC4648}})
-yields a7.
-The response to the request returns the CBOR encoding of this leaf of type 'string' as defined in {{I-D.ietf-core-yang-cbor}} section 5.4.
+The SID of 'system-state/clock/current-datetime' is 1723, encoded in base64 according to {{id-compression}}, yields a7.
+The response to the request returns the CBOR map with the key set to the SID of the requested data node (i.e. 1723) and the value encoded using a 'text string' as defined in {{I-D.ietf-core-yang-cbor}} section 6.4.

 ~~~~
-REQ: GET example.com/c/a3
+REQ: GET example.com/c/a7

-RES: 2.05 Content (Content-Format: application/yang-value+cbor)
+RES: 2.05 Content (Content-Format: application/yang-data+cbor)
+{
-"2014-10-26T12:16:31Z"
+  1723 : "2014-10-26T12:16:31Z"
+}
 ~~~~
 {: artwork-align="left"}